LeGrand Mk 7 car-by-car histories

 Dave Wolin (Buffalo, NY) as a kit late 1968.
 Built with Chev engine and used in minor F5000 and in practice for a couple of USAC events with a 320ci Chev.
 See also Dave Wolin's website.
 Advertised by Wolin "long wheelbase chassis, Chev, Webers, Hewland" Autoweek 24 Oct 1970 p26.
 Dave remembers selling it to someone in Pittsburg.
 Subsequent history unknown but Chuck Haines lived in Pittsburg at that time; he recognises Wolin's name and reckons it is likely that he bought Wolin's car.
 However, Don Chab owned a LeGrand in 1973, and his home town of Grove PA, is only 60 miles from Pittsburg, so he may have owned it before Chuck Haines.
 Some years later, probably in the early 1980s, Chuck sold a long wheelbase LeGrand to David Rose (New York) - see the Rose car below.

-After the original car had been destroyed in June 1968, and Pete Botsford's car had been wrecked later in 1968, the other four known Mk 7s were retained by their respective owners into 1969.
+After Pete Botsford's car had been wrecked late in 1968, the other four known Mk 7s were retained by their respective owners into 1969.
 The works car was raced up to June at least; and the cars of Don Richardson, Tom McBurnie, and Dave Wolin were all still being advertised in 1970.

 'the Forsthofel car'